 This document was developed in response to new psychoactive substances known as 'synthetic cannabinoids' being identified in products sold as cannabis on the Irish market.
-As a result, healthcare providers may experience drug-related emergencies as a result of this emerging drug trend.
+As a result, healthcare providers may experience drug-related emergencies relating to this emerging drug trend.